HoneyBearCodes/UrbanStride/README.md

 ## Usage 💡

 - Visit the website, browse the catalog, and add products to your cart.
-- Proceed to checkout, complete the payment using Stripe, and receive a PDF confirmation via email.
+- Proceed to checkout, complete the payment using Stripe, and download a PDF invoice!

 ## Contributing 🤝